An activities expansion of the transition polynomial of a multimatroid: Compatible transversals

 Axiom~\ref{axiom1} implies that if $T_1$ and $T_2$ are transversals differing on at most one skew class, then $|n(T_1)-n(T_2)|\leq 1$.
 The result now follows. \end{proof}

-An expression for the transition polynomial as a sum over $\prec$-cocompatible sets follows immediately from the previous result.
-Given a multimatroid $Z$ with a total ordering $\prec$ of its skew classes, we let $\Comp(Z,\prec)$ denote the collection of $\prec$-cocompatible transversals of $Z$.
+It is now easy to obtain an expression for the transition polynomial as a sum over $\prec$-compatible transversals.
+Given a multimatroid $Z$ with a total ordering $\prec$ of its skew classes, we let $\Comp(Z,\prec)$ denote the collection of $\prec$-compatible transversals of $Z$.

 \begin{theorem} Let $Z$ be a multimatroid and let $\prec$ be a total ordering of its skew classes.
 Then

 \end{theorem}